bpftrace/bpftrace/docs/stdlib.md

 | `%f` | Microsecond as a decimal number, zero-padded on the left |

+### strlen

+Returns the length of a string-like object.

 ### strncmp
 - `int64 strncmp(char * s1, char * s2, int64 n)`